-- > Goal.
-The percentage of all State-owned signals with no missing data elements. - Justification.
-Based on R-C-01 Completeness: The percentage of all State-owned signals with no missing data elements.
-Project RI-TR-0006 uses NHTSA funds to support the partial collection of timings information for a portion of the State-owned intersection signals.
-The data collection reduced the percentage of State-owned intersection signals with missing data in the roadway system. - > Goal.
+- Goal.
 Number of systems that access State EMS data. - Justification.
-The State EMS system now integrates with 8 systems, one more than last year.
-Although not tracked for this measure, as it is unknown how many providers had access through one of the other integrated systems, this new integration allows for all care providers to access EMS data thus improving data accessibility.
+The State EMS system now integrates with 8 systems.
+Although not tracked for this measure, as it is unknown how many providers had access through one of the other integrated systems, this new integration allows for all care providers to access EMS data, improving data accessibility.